 ❧ adopting an attitude of ‘not-knowing’; letting go of being an expert; staying open and humble

 ❧ asking responsive, discerning, insightful questions; examining our attitudes and assumptions and identifying the ones that keep us re-enacting outworn, limiting patterns

-❧ weaving meditation, prayer, music, imagery, poetry, creative writing/reflective journaling into the process
+❧ weaving time outdoors, meditation/prayer, music, imagery, poetry, creative writing/reflective journaling into the process

 ❧ freely sharing information; prioritising relationships and meaning over concrete outcomes